OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/09-temp-sensor.md

     "slaves": oneWireDir + "/w1_master_slaves"
 }

-# insert the kernel module
+# insert the 1-Wire kernel module
+# it's also called a "module", but it's actually software for the Omega's firmware!
 def insertKernelModule(gpio):
     argBus = "bus0=0," + gpio + ",0"
     call(["insmod", "w1-gpio-custom", argBus])

+# check the filesystem to see if 1-Wire is properly setup
 def checkFilesystem():
     return os.path.isdir(oneWireDir)

-# TODO: add a comment describing the operation of this function, doesn't look like it's right to me
+# function to setup the 1-Wire bus
 def setupOneWire(gpio):
+    # check and retry up to 2 times if the 1-Wire bus has not been set up
     for i in range (2):
         if checkFilesystem():
-            return True
+            return True # exits if the bus is setup
+            # no else statement is needed after this return statement

+        # tries to insert the module if it's not setup
         insertKernelModule(gpio)
         # wait for a bit, then check again
         sleep(setupDelay)
     else:
-        # could not set up 1wire on the gpio
+        # could not set up 1-Wire on the gpio
         return False

+# check that the kernel is detecting slaves
 def checkSlaves():
-    # check that the kernel is detecting slaves
     with open(paths["slaveCount"]) as slaveCountFile:
         slaveCount = slaveCountFile.read().split("\n")[0]